top of page

 A key benefit of accounting software, especially web-based programs, is that you can share your online account with your co-founder, accounting pro, or other advisors, so they can enter information and you all have the same view.

-Additionally, once you’ve set it up, your accounting program can become a “one-stop shop” by integrating key information, accounts, and operating functions, including:
+Additionally, once you’ve set it up, your accounting program can become a “one-stop shop,” housing important information, accounts, and operating functions that include:

 Not all of these functions will be part of every accounting software package.
-It’s important to do your homework when evaluating programs.
+It’s important to do your homework when evaluating small business accounting software solutions.

 Here are some tips and resources to help make the transition from using manual spreadsheets to a real accounting program simpler.